Growing Vegetables in Small SpacesEvery square inch matters in a small vegetable garden. Here are practical tips for increasing your bounty.

 Stretch the growing season

 Vegetable gardens aren’t just for the warm-weather months of May through September.
 There are many cool-season crops that will thrive in the ground or in containers well into fall, and some will even survive a nip of frost.
-See these suggestions for no-fail fall crops.
+See these suggestions for 15 fall vegetables.

 Arbors, Trellises and the Edible Garden